Sanssouci: Interior of the palace

 The palace is generally entered through the Entrance Hall, where the restrained form of the classical external colonnade was continued into the interior.
 The walls of the rectangular room were subdivided by ten pairs of Corinthian columns made of white stucco marble with gilded capitals.
 Three overdoor reliefs with themes from the myth of Bacchus reflected the vineyard theme created outside.
 Georg Franz Ebenhech was responsible for gilded stucco works.
-The strict classical elegance was relieved by a painted ceiling executed by the Swedish painter Johann Harper, depicting the goddess Flora with her acolytes, throwing flowers down from the sky.
+The strict classical elegance was relieved by a painted ceiling executed by the Swedish-born painter Johann Harper, depicting the goddess Flora with her acolytes, throwing flowers down from the sky.

 The white-and-gold oval Marmorsaal ("Marble Hall"), as the principal reception room, was the setting for celebrations in the palace, its dome crowned by a cupola.
 White Carrara marble was used for the paired columns, above which stucco putti dangle their feet from the cornice.
 The dome is white with gilded ornament, and the floor is of Italian marble intarsia inlaid in compartments radiating from a central trelliswork oval.
 Three arch-headed windows face the garden; opposite them, in two niches flanking the doorway, figures of Venus Urania, the goddess of free nature and life, and Apollo, the god of the arts, by the French sculptor François Gaspard Adam, established the iconography of Sanssouci as a place where art was joined with nature.

 The adjoining room served as both an audience room and the Dining Room.
 It is decorated with paintings by French 18th-century artists, including Jean-Baptiste Pater, Jean François de Troy, Pierre-Jacques Cazes, Louis Silvestre, and Antoine Watteau.
 However, here, as in the majority of the rooms, the carved putti, flowers and books on the overdoor reliefs were the work of Glume, and the ceiling paintings emphasise the rococo spirit of the palace.
 This exuberant form of ornamentation of rococo, Rocaille, was used in abundance on the walls and ceiling in the music room.
 Much of the work was by the sculptor and decorator Johann Michael Hoppenhaupt (the elder).
 A 1746 fortepiano by Gottfried Silbermann which once belonged to Frederick the Great remains as a nostalgic reminder of the room's original purpose.